Learn something new every day More Info... by email

 It is commonly said that there are four fundamental forces of nature: the gravitational, electromagnetic, weak nuclear and strong nuclear forces.
 The normal force is actually a collection of electromagnetic forces.
 At the atomic level, two objects resist being smashed together because the electrons of one object resist those of the other.
 Electrons have a negative charge, so two electrons will tend to repel each other when they are near.
 When many atoms behave this way collectively, the result is the normal force.

 In classical mechanics, the normal force is important for determining static and kinetic friction.
 These refer to the friction between solid objects, such as a box sliding across the floor.
-This kind of friction is proportional to normal forces—meaning that doubling the normal force will double the force of friction.
+This kind of friction is proportional to normal forces.
 In everyday cases, the weight of an object is what is responsible for its normal force.
 This is why it is more difficult to push a heavy box than a lighter one.